sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>syslinux</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Simple kernel loader which boots from a FAT filesystem
+Short desc    : Simple kernel loader which boots from a FAT filesystem
 URL          : http://syslinux.zytor.com/wiki/index.php/The_Syslinux_Project
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : SYSLINUX is a suite of bootloaders, currently supporting DOS FAT
+Descript     : SYSLINUX is a suite of bootloaders, currently supporting DOS FAT
              : filesystems, Linux ext2/ext3 filesystems (EXTLINUX), PXE network boots
              : (PXELINUX), or ISO 9660 CD-ROMs (ISOLINUX).
 It also includes a tool,
              : MEMDISK, which loads legacy operating systems from these media.